Effects of the radiative interior on solar inertial modes: Discussion

-One may ask if any of the CZ-RZ mixed inertial modes can be observed, as many of these modes have comparable growth rates to the CZ inertial modes (see Fig.~\ref{fig:10}).
-The surface eigenfunctions and frequencies of many CZ inertial modes and their nearest CZ-RZ mixed modes are likely too similar to be distinguished using surface observations alone. {Figure~\ref{fig:11} shows the frequencies of the observed solar inertial modes.
-Many of the observed modes have frequencies close to those of the RZ Rossby modes, sharing the same north–south symmetry, which enables their coupling with the RZ Rossby modes.
-It is also plausible that some of the RZ Rossby modes with high $n_{\rm RZ}$ extend to the CZ as critical-latitude modes.}
+One may ask if any of the CZ--RZ mixed inertial modes can be observed, as many of these modes have comparable growth rates to the CZ inertial modes (see Fig.~\ref{fig:10}).
+The surface eigenfunctions and frequencies of many CZ inertial modes and their nearest CZ--RZ mixed modes are likely too similar to be distinguished using surface observations alone.
+Figure~\ref{fig:11} shows the frequencies of the observed solar inertial modes.
+Many of the observed modes have frequencies close to those of the RZ Rossby modes, which share the same north--south symmetry.
+This allows them to couple with the RZ Rossby modes.
+It may be that the marked modes with close frequencies are weakly mixed with the RZ Rossby modes.
+Many such modes include critical-layer modes, which could plausibly be extensions of some RZ Rossby modes with high $n_{\rm RZ}$.